calaldees/teachingWorkshops/teacherEducation/_sessions.md

 Friday 14th October

 * Effective pedagogical and theoretical approaches to subject learning and teaching - a variety of approaches, benefits and limitations

-* Introduction to PRIMM pedagogy
+* PRIMM pedagogy
+* Fuller Model and Taxonomies for Computing
+* Further reaching into Computing pedagogies